 What Is a Heat-Affected Zone Welding?

 When it comes to welding quality and structural integrity, what you can’t see is often what matters most.
-Behind every weld lies a complex region that dramatically influences joint performance – the heat-affected zone.
+Behind every weld lies a complex region that dramatically influences joint performance the heat-affected zone.
 This crucial but often overlooked area determines whether a welded joint will perform reliably or become the starting point for catastrophic failure.
+Learn more about welding as a type of fabrication and metal fabrication processes at Red River.

-The heat-affected zone welding region (commonly abbreviated as HAZ) refers to the portion of the base material that hasn’t melted but has experienced significant microstructural changes due to the heat from the welding process.
+The heat-affected zone (HAZ) refers to the portion of the base material that hasn’t melted but has experienced significant microstructural changes due to the heat from the welding process.
 Think of it as a transition area between the unchanged base metal and the weld itself.

 During welding, temperatures in the HAZ can reach just below the metal’s melting point.
 This intense heat exposure triggers various metallurgical transformations: